apiaryio/drafter/README.md

  ...
 ```

-Refer to [AST Serialization Media Types](https://github.com/apiaryio/api-blueprint-ast) for the details on serialized media types.
 See [parse feature](features/parse.feature) for the details on using the `drafter` command line tool.

 ## Build
 1. Clone the repo + fetch the submodules: